Alcuin: York

 The young Alcuin came to the cathedral church of York during the golden age of Archbishop Ecgbert and his brother, the Northumbrian King Eadberht.
 Ecgbert had been a disciple of the Venerable Bede, who urged him to raise York to an archbishopric.
 King Eadberht and Archbishop Ecgbert oversaw the re-energising and reorganisation of the English church, with an emphasis on reforming the clergy and on the tradition of learning that Bede had begun.
 Ecgbert was devoted to Alcuin, who thrived under his tutelage.

 The York school was renowned as a centre of learning in the liberal arts, literature, and science, as well as in religious matters.
 From here, Alcuin drew inspiration for the school he would lead at the Frankish court.
-He revived the school with the trivium and quadrivium disciplines, writing a codex on the trivium, while his student Hraban wrote one on the quadrivium.
+He revived the school with the trivium and quadrivium disciplines, writing a codex on the trivium, while his student Hrabanus wrote one on the quadrivium.

 Alcuin graduated to become a teacher during the 750s.
-His ascendancy to the headship of the York school, the ancestor of St Peter's School, began after Aelbert became Archbishop of York in 767.
+His ascendancy to the headship of the York school, the ancestor of St Peter's School, began after Æthelbert of York became Archbishop of York in 767.
 Around the same time, Alcuin became a deacon in the church.
 He was never ordained a priest.
 Though no real evidence shows that he took monastic vows, he lived as if he had.

-In 781, King Elfwald sent Alcuin to Rome to petition the pope for official confirmation of York's status as an archbishopric and to confirm the election of the new archbishop, Eanbald I. On his way home, he met Charlemagne (whom he had met once before), this time in the Italian city of Parma.
+In 781, King Ælfwald I of Northumbria sent Alcuin to Rome to petition the Pope for official confirmation of York's status as an archbishopric and to confirm the election of the new archbishop, Eanbald I. On his way home, he met Charlemagne (whom he had met once before), this time in the Italian city of Parma.